 Yale-NUS is academically rigorous.
 Students should expect to dedicate a lot of time to reading and assignments and to actively engage in discussions both inside and outside the classroom.

-Exchange students can take part in student events and get involved with a wide range of student organisations.
+Visiting students can take part in student events and get involved with a wide range of student organisations.

 Click here for more information about the Yale-NUS residential life experience.